 I came to Western and have been teaching in Environmental Science, and at the Shannon Point Marine Center as part of the MIMSUP program.
 I have branched out from CO2 in very hot places, to focus on some collaborative research on ocean acidification - the effects of CO2 on the ecology of our future oceans.

-Graduate Students: I am currently advising one student, Nicole Singh who will be developing a project regarding forage fish and ocean acidification.
-Cristina Villalobos is a recent graduate who worked on the effects of ocean acidification on the survival and development of pacific herring eggs/larvae.
+Graduate Students: I am currently advising one student, Ariel Shiley who is continuing our herring work looking at effects of seasonal temperature shifts on the proteomes of two local populations.
+Nicole Singh recently completed a project regarding forage fish and ocean acidification.
+Cristina Villalobos worked on the effects of ocean acidification on the survival and development of pacific herring eggs/larvae.
 Tyler Tran investigated the relationship between eelgrass density, residence time and CO2 draw down in waters with varying initial CO2 levels.

 If you are interested in working with me, unfortunately, I don't have funding to accept any new students in the coming year.